 5 things you should know about Saba Island.

 Let us introduce you to the underwater world.
 Join the fun with a snorkel trip!
-As there is limited shore access on Saba, the easiest way to explore our healthy reefs is while snorkeling from a comfortable Sea Saba boat with our competent dive crew.
-Daily afternoon trips can be arranged at our Windwardside office.
+As there is not safe shore access on Saba, the easiest way to explore our healthy reefs is while snorkeling from a comfortable Sea Saba boat with our competent dive crew.
+Daily afternoon trips go out as long as the weather cooperates.
 We'll arrange a taxi pickup for you and any equipment needed.
 Sea Saba's boats are large and comfortable with shade as well as a sundeck.
-We always have a qualified dive instructor who stays on board so that first time snorkelers can be comforted.
-In addition, we have a full range of equipment including snorkel vests, a drift line and wetsuits to add to your comfort and safety.
-Once you are intrigued, why not consider scuba diving?
-Sea Saba offers one-day Discover Scuba Diving courses and international full certification classes (you can now receive an international license in just 2 days after you e-learn).
+We always have a qualified dive instructor who stays on board to supervise the snorkelers.
+First time snorkeler?
+We can arrange a private guide to accompany you in the water.
+In addition, we have a full range of equipment including snorkel vests, a drift line, and wetsuits to add to your comfort and safety.

 Most of Saba's hiking trails are the original footpaths used for hundreds of years before The Road was created.
-Imagine the life of the local islanders as you travel from one village to the next or make your way to the rocky shoreline where English settlers fought Caribs over water rights.
-Saba offers a variety of hiking and nature trails over diverse terrains from tide pools up to Saba's cloudforest: Mt.
+Imagine the life of the local islanders as you travel from one village to the next.
+Saba offers a variety of hiking and nature trails over diverse terrains from tide pools up to Saba's cloud forest: Mt.
 Scenery.
-Eighteen trails are continuously maintained by the Saba Conservation Foundation.
+The trails are continuously maintained by the Saba Conservation Foundation.
 All trails can be done on your own but are greatly enhanced with one of the park's guides.
 Learn more about Saba's flora and fauna and loads of Saban lore to share as well.
 Visit the Saba Trail Shop in Windwardside (adjacent to the Sea Saba shop) for more information on hiking choices, maps or to find out when you can schedule your customized hike.

 Arts & Crafts

 Saba's most popular artist and former president of Saba Foundation for the Arts, Heleen Cornet sometimes offers art lessons.
-In winter months, she also heads a weekly Saturday meeting of artists.
-Heleen took two-years to complete the project we have dubbed, "Saba's Sistine Chapel".
+Heleen took two years to complete the project we have dubbed, "Saba's Sistine Chapel".
 The alter of the Catholic Church in The Bottom has been transformed to a biblical Saban rainforest scene.
 Heleen's timeless art can be viewed any day of the week.
 Be sure to ask your taxi driver to stop in for a peek or catch it on the way down after hiking the Sandy Cruz trail.
 Heleen and other artists' paintings are displayed and sold at Five Square Gallery in Windwardside.

-Jo Bean's Glass Art Studio is a must stop on Booby Hill, jewelry and specialty items can be purchased or plan an extra day and sign up for a class to create your own!
-The Five Square Gallery is the island's art gallery.
-Saba Lace can be purchased at their new center @ Lambee's Place.
-The Saba Lace Ladies meet and are available for demonstrations on Thursdays.
-The Everytíngs shop is just that...a little bit of everything!
+Jo Bean's Glass Art Studio is a must see on Saba.
+Located on Booby Hill, jewelry and specialty items can be purchased, or plan an extra day and sign up for a class to create your own!

 Let it go!
 Can't forget about that project back home?
 Got a nagging ache or just want to treat yourself?
-If the great views, peaceful village lifestyle and fresh air just aren't enough, ask the Sea Saba office gals to book you in to the Frangiapani Spa @ Queen's Gardens Resort.
-Email us for a full menu of treatments available or to organize a gift certificate for your dive buddy.
-We're also happy to call once you're on island.
+If the great views, peaceful village lifestyle, and fresh air just aren't enough, ask us to refer you to a local Massage Therapist!